Four people looking out over a lake with fall colours, yellow tree leaves.

 Blue Mountain - Birch Coves Lakes

 The Blue Mountain-Birch Cove Lakes area is an amazing wilderness area on the edge of the largest city in the Maritimes.
-Made up of native Acadian forests, wetlands and an inter-connected system of headwater lakes, it has been accurately described as a mini Kejimkujik National Park.
+Made up of native Wabanaki (Acadian) forests, wetlands and an inter-connected system of headwater lakes, it has been accurately described as a mini Kejimkujik National Park.
 It is a tremendous natural asset for a growing city for all kinds of reasons.
 For nearly 20 years the Ecology Action Centre has led the public fight to protect this special place from urban sprawl development.
 Together with dozens of other community groups and thousands of citizens we have stood against paving paradise and, instead, in support of creating a world-class wilderness park here.

 Blue Mountain-Birch Cove Lakes: a brief history: